 Vladimir Feodoroff, Juha Feodoroff, Risto Semenoff, Raimo Moshnikoff, Petteri Feodoroff, Jouko Moshnikoff are Skolt Sámi reindeer herders and fishermen, who are working on the Näätämö catchment area co-management work.
 They are working as community-based monitoring staff and restoration specialists during the spring and summer time.

 Aslak Holmberg is a well-known North Sámi fisherman and a teacher from Utsjoki, Finland.
 He belongs to the Steering Committee.
-He is also a member of Sámi Council and Finnish Sámi Parliament.
+He is also the President of Sámi Council.

 Lloyd Haarala is an Anishinaabe Elder and knowledge holder who works with Corrections Canada.
 His father was a Finn and mother Anishinaabe.
 He resides in Victoria, British Columbia, Canada.

 Victoria Hykes-Steere is an Inupiaq from Unalakleet on Alaska’s west coast.
 She works as the Assistant Professor of Alaska Native Studies at the Alaska Pacific University, Anchorage, Alaska, USA.
 She is the coordinator for Alaska for Snowchange.

 Brie Van Dam is a Ph D from Fairbanks and an Ecologist, who provides statistical analysis for Snowchange science projects.